TaqiHamoda/TaqiHamoda.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Undergraduate Researcher at CRL - HBSc from University of Toronto

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+## Hello, and welcome! 👋

+I'm currently an undergraduate researcher at the University of Toronto's [Continuum Robotics Lab (CRL)](https://crl.utm.utoronto.ca/), where I've had the privilege of working under the guidance of [Dr. Jessica Burgner-Kahrs](https://www.cs.toronto.edu/~jbk/).
+My current research focuses on static modeling and numerical optimization.

+My interests revolve around the world of robotics, specifically in the areas of Control, Motion Planning, Mapping, and Robot Learning.
+I'm genuinely fascinated by the idea of autonomous robots that can navigate unfamiliar environments while learning from their experiences.
+Additionally, I'm a strong advocate of open-source and free software – since knowledge should be accessible to everyone!

+#### Research

+I completed my HBSc in Computer Science at the University of Toronto, Mississauga Campus; during my bachelors, I was a student reseacher with the CRL.
+My primary role was developing software for the [Open Continuum Robotics Initiative](https://www.opencontinuumrobotics.com/) - a project that aims to make Continuum Robotics more accessible for all by providing open source software and hardware along with educational articles and tutorials.
+Currently, I am currently writing my undergraduate thesis on the Numerical Optimization of the Cosserat Rod Differential Equations to allow for precise real-time modelling and control of Concentric Tube Continuum Robots (CTCRs).

+I've been fortunate to receive recognition for my academic endeavors, including the [University of Toronto Mississauga's Undergraduate Research Grant](https://www.utm.utoronto.ca/dean/awards-grants/undergraduate-awards-grants/utm-undergraduate-research-grants) and the prestigious [NSERC's Undergraduate Student Research Award](https://www.nserc-crsng.gc.ca/students-etudiants/ug-pc/usra-brpc_eng.asp).

+#### Hobbies

+Outside of work, you might find me enjoying a Salsa social or at the local public library trying to learn a new language (estoy aprendiendo español).
+I also love traveling and reading but, to be honest, who doesn't. 😅